-Although small in size, the Town offers a full slate of municipal services: the Police Department is staffed to provide 24/7 police protection, ensuring one of the lowest crime rates in the region; the Public Works Department performs weekly refuse, recycling and yard waste collections; and Code Compliance monitors residential and commercial properties to ensure compliance with property standards, zoning rules and rental housing regulations.
+Although small in size, the Town offers a full slate of municipal services: the Police Department is staffed to provide community-oriented police protection, ensuring one of the lowest crime rates in the region; the Public Works Department performs weekly refuse, recycling, and yard waste collections; and Code Compliance monitors residential and commercial properties to ensure compliance with property standards, zoning rules, and rental housing regulations.
 The Administrative Department, located in Town Hall, handles the Town’s finance and human resource functions, in addition to the overall administration of the Town.
 The Berwyn Heights Volunteer Fire & Rescue Squad, an independent 501c (3) corporation, is one of the busiest volunteer companies on the east coast, and partners with the University of Maryland's Fire & Rescue Institute to train first responders.

 The pre-k-6 Berwyn Heights Elementary School is located in Town and among its many amenities are before and aftercare and a Talented & Gifted (TAG) Program.
 An active PTA sponsors a number of enrichment activities and runs an educational garden that beautifies the school grounds.
 The newly built Greenbelt Middle School with state-of-the-art classrooms and TAG program is located within walking distance just outside the Town’s boundaries.
 Parkdale High School is a 10-minute bus ride away and has an academically rigorous International Baccalaureate program.
 A number of students also test into the Science & Technology Program of the national blue ribbon Eleanor Roosevelt High School.
 For higher education, many students attend the University of Maryland's flagship campus in College Park, which can be reached by a University shuttle bus that comes through Berwyn Heights.